mikkurogue/cube-type-extract/README.md

 ## Requirements

 - Cubejs running on a local machine (hardcoded url is set to localhost:4000, which is the default)
-- Go installed on your machine
+- Go installed on your machine (If running/building from source)

 ## Use case